-119. Class members were not given an opportunity to obtain independent legal or financial required to sign in order to obtain goods or services for their homes, under circumstances of artificially imposed time pressures, sales tactic pressures, and misrepresentations.
+133. Rather, class members were presented with the one-sided documents by the Dealers and required to sign in order to obtain goods or services for their homes, under circumstances of artificially imposed time pressures, under sales tactic pressures, and misrepresentations.